jim60105/docker-yt-dlp/README.md

 docker run -it -v ".:/download" ghcr.io/jim60105/yt-dlp:pot [OPTIONS] [--] URL [URL...]
 ```

-The POT provider runs as a background service within the container and automatically provides tokens to yt-dlp when needed.
-No additional configuration is required for basic usage.
+The POT provider will run automatically and supply tokens to yt-dlp as needed.
+No additional configuration is required for basic use.

 ## LICENSE